Docs / Policies & Filtering / Safe Search explained

 Some web apps depend on raw, non-filtered search results to power features (e.g. an in-app search bar that queries Google).
 Forcing Safe Search can break those apps.

-[!TIP] If an app stops working, check Activity → Logs to see which search domain the app is querying, then whitelist that specific domain in the policy.
-You can keep Forced mode active and selectively allow just the engines you want to permit.
+[!TIP] If an app stops working, check Logs to see which search domain the app is querying, then add that specific domain to an allow list the policy uses.
+You can keep Enabled + Block Search Engines active and selectively allow just the engines you want to permit.

-If the impact is broader than a single app, drop the mode from Forced to On so non-Google/Bing engines stay reachable.
+If the impact is broader than a single app, drop the setting from Enabled + Block Search Engines to Enabled so non-Google/Bing engines stay reachable.

 Was this article helpful?